 Examines the meaning and value of nature and the environment from a variety of ethical perspectives, including feminist and de-colonial perspectives.
 Questions can include: How should human beings relate to the natural world?
 How can we build sustainable interactions with the natural world?
 Do we have moral obligations toward non-human animals and other parts of nature?
 What do we owe to other beings, including future generations, with respect to the environment?
 In the face of catastrophic climate change, is it moral to procreate or to eat meat?
 (Cross-listed with SUST 240.)
 (Available for General Education, C2 Humanities.)

-Introduction to the main issues in philosophy of technology, including the nature of technology, the distinction between technology and science, technology and values, the relationship between technology and society, and feminist approaches to the philosophy of technology.
-Applied issues to be addressed in this course may include: technology and the environment, the digital divide, the ethics of information technology, transhumanism, artificial intelligence, and existential risk.
+Prerequisite: Completion of the lower division writing requirement.
+Introduction to the main issues in the philosophy of technology, such as the nature of technology, the distinction between technology and science, the relationship between technology and society, and feminist approaches to the philosophy of technology.
+Questions may include: What is technology?
+What factors have shaped technology and our relationship to it?
+Does technology have politics?
 (Available for General Education, C2 Humanities or E Lifelong Learning.)

 Prerequisite: Completion of the lower division writing requirement.
-Widely acknowledged as forefathers of existentialist philosophy, Kierkegaard and Nietzsche are among the most important figures of 19th-century European thought.
-This course takes a close look at their lives and writings, comparing their views on issues of central importance to both thinkers.
-Questions addressed in this course may include: What is the role of the individual in society?
+Study of 19th century European philosophy through analysis of the lives and writings of Søren Kierkegaard and Friedrich Nietzsche.
+Compares their views on issues of central importance to both thinkers, such as: What is the role of the individual in society?
 What does it mean to lead a meaningful life?
 What is the relation between science and religion?
+What is the purpose of existence?
 Is there such a thing as objective truth?
+Regular written assignments will be required.
 (Available for General Education, C2 Humanities.)
+(WI)

 Provides an introduction to the interdisciplinary field of Queer Studies, which aims to problematize rigid identity categories and destabilize essentialized norms of expression.
 The course will cover the history of how concepts such as gender and desire have been understood and articulated; heteronormativity and its relationship to capitalism, race, and gender roles; queer aesthetics; and queer strategies and tactics of resistance.
 (Available for General Education, C2 Humanities or F Comparative Cultural Studies.)

 Prerequisite: Completion of the lower division writing requirement.
 Examines the interdisciplinary field of trans studies, tracing ongoing contestation over transgender identities in historical, medical, political, legal, social and cultural contexts.
 (Available for General Education, C2 Humanities or F Comparative Cultural Studies.)
+(WI)

 Study of the elements of religion and selected contemporary religious issues.
 Examines such subjects as myth and ritual, the sacred and profane, dreams and theophanies, priests and prophets, science and religion, history and religion, and the possibility of religious faith today.
 (Available for General Education, C2 Humanities.)